ccrazy88/otter-comps/Readme.markdown

 # Otter Comps!
 And learning (a little bit) about git, perhaps!
 **Authors**: Chrisna Aing, Sarah Halls, and Kiva Oken

-There will be a first draft of this paper here by Thursday, February 18, 2010!
+There will be a first draft of this paper here by Thursday, February 25, 2010!
 Otherwise, we will all be dead.
 A presentation should also appear at some point and it will also be written in LaTeX, obv.

-[George] says that throwing this on both of you will be next to impossible and I want to prove him wrong even though I sort of agree with him, so yeah.
-Here goes.
+[George] says that throwing this on both of you will be next to impossible and I want to prove him wrong, even though I sort of agree with him.
+Please help me out here!
+And take a look at his terrific face.
+Really, unless we are going to type the entire thing together, this will be a godsend.

 ## Git